statistikZH/covid19monitoring_health_mortality/README.md

 ## Reproduce Data Extraction

-![overlap](overlap.png)
-The chart above shows an overlay created in Gimp

 The below sections describe our steps from .pdf to .csv.
 You will need the [R Language for Statistical Computing](https://www.r-project.org/) and [pdf2svg](https://github.com/dawbarton/pdf2svg) to reproduce the extraction process.

+![overlap](overlap.png)
+The chart above shows an overlay created in Gimp.
+A chart generated with base R is put above the original graph with reduced opacity, so the image is transparent enough to see the original FSO graph.
+As you can see our approximation is pretty neat.
+The difference between the lines is hard to spot.

 1. Download .pdf for years 2013-2020 from the table at the bottom of the [FSO page](https://www.bfs.admin.ch/bfs/de/home/statistiken/gesundheit/gesundheitszustand/sterblichkeit-todesursachen.html)